akhirsch/EGLPLS2019/content/abstracts.markdown

 We present a new language design that addresses these challenges.
 Through a novel generalization of algebraic-effect handlers to allow bidirectional effect propagation, the new design offers a unified approach to expressing versatile control flow in a both type-safe and abstraction-safe way.

-## TBD, Chen Ding
+## A Theory of Locality and its Applications, Chen Ding

 ### Abstract
-Program locality is defined by data reuses.
-I'll be happy to introduce the theory that connects data reuse to the cache performance and review several recent techniques of program locality analysis.
+Locality is increasingly the primary objective in the organization of a computing system.
+For software, locality is the quality of its data usage that determines the effectiveness of caching.
+A new characterization of this relation is the higher-order theory of locality (HOTL).
+This talk will introduce the theory and demonstrate its use in modeling and optimizing cache performance.

 ## Relational Const Analysis for Functional-Imperative Programs, Weihao Qu